 Sylvan Goldman was an American who served in World War 1.
 But he didn’t shoot guns.
 Instead, he was a food requisitionist in France.
 It was his job to find food for the soldiers fighting in France.

 After the war, he took the skills he learned as a food requisitionist and started his own venture.
-With his brother, he started a wholesale fruits and produce selling business in Texas.
+With his brother, he started wholesale fruits and produce selling the business in Texas.
 And later on, with some monetary help from his uncle, he started the first supermarket in the state of Oklahoma.
 The Sun Grocery Company.